anubhavsrivastava/theanubhav.com/_posts/2018-11-7-understanding-primitive-and-getter-setters.md

 #### Explanation

 Our understanding from previous problem is, primitive values would never satisfy above condition, we need by some means call a function and inside that function we can perform this magic.
-But calling a function would involve `()` after function name. hmmm. strange.
+But calling a function would involve `()` after function name. hmm... strange.
 But since there is no loose equality, .valueOf won't be called by JS Engine, bringing function `Property`, especially `getter`, to the rescue.

 ##### What are property descriptors?